shaltut/cbsi_inv_sys/readme.txt

 		-- (SOLVED ON 3/31 BY DIANA B.) So if you click the "add" button, the modal will open up with a heading that says "Add Item" (it should say "Add Site" but thats another problem...) then you close that modal, and click the "View" button for a site on the table, the view modal opens, but it keeps the "Add Item" heading.

 		-- This same error can be found on Equipment.php!
 	--- Adding color coded Glyphicons could make the site more unique and user friendly!
-Check out Bootstrap Glyphicons and try to find ways to implement them!
+Check out Bootstrap Glyphicons and try fto find ways to implement them!
 ========================================================================
 Hosting AWS VS GoDaddy